Country Guide - VAT in Bulgaria

 VAT Registration Threshold

-The Bulgarian VAT legislation was amended several times in previous years, changing the VAT registration threshold for resident businesses.
+The Bulgarian VAT legislation has been amended several times in recent years, changing the VAT registration threshold for resident businesses.
 The threshold for local taxpayers is currently BGN 100,000.
-In opposition to this, there is no defined threshold for non-resident businesses.
+In contrast, there is no defined threshold for non-resident businesses.

 Following the European Union's (EU) rule, Bulgaria implemented an EU-wide VAT registration threshold of EUR 10,000 into its national laws for intra-EU distance sales of goods and B2C supplies of services.
 Regarding the VAT registration threshold for non-EU established suppliers of electronically supplied services, similarly to other EU Member States, there is no VAT registration threshold.